melezhik/sparrow/README.md

 This is very similar to what `cpan index reload` command does.

-You need this to get know about any updates, changes on SparrowHub public plugins repository.
+You need this to get know about any updates, changes of SparrowHub repository.

-See [PUBLIC PLUGINS](#public-plugins) section for details.
+See [PUBLIC PLUGINS](#public-plugins) section for details on sparrow public plugins and SparrowHub.

 ## Download and install sparrow plugins